-Sydney College of the Arts is having an historical moment.
-The University of Sydney’s acclaimed art school is packing up its paintbrushes, pliers, benches, blowpipes, chisels, canvases, glazes, cameras – even the kilns – and moving to the University’s main campus.
+Sydney College of the Arts has had a historical moment.
+The University of Sydney’s acclaimed art school has packed up its paintbrushes, pliers, benches, blowpipes, chisels, canvases, glazes, cameras – even the kilns – and has moved to the University’s main campus.

-From first semester 2020, the SCA will take up residence in the historic Old Teachers College building, which has been completely redesigned with a multimillion-dollar budget by international award-winning architects ARM.
-And that’s just the start.
-Once the students move in, they will activate it with their diverse and critically informed creativity, showcasing their work in a dedicated gallery.
+SCA has taken up residence in the historic Old Teachers College building, which has been completely redesigned with a multimillion-dollar budget by international award-winning architects ARM.
+Students have moved in, and are activating it with their diverse and critically informed creativity, showcasing their work in a dedicated gallery.

 While students will learn in studios and technical facilities of exceptional quality, opportunities to explore subjects across the University will be considerably easier, which means students can now carefully curate the expertise with which they wish to graduate.

 “I am delighted to welcome this famous art school to Sydney’s main campus,” says Professor Annamarie Jagose, Dean of the Faculty of Arts and Social Sciences.

 “Not only does it bring its reputation as a training ground for many of Australia’s most influential living artists – the likes of painter Ben Quilty, filmmaker Jane Campion and designer Marc Newson – but the SCA is also renowned for a form of critically savvy contemporary art practice taught by its highly specialised and award-winning creative-practice academics.”